 2. Check that you are eligible

 You will usually be eligible to take the GED® test if you are 18 years of age or older and have not graduated from a US high school.
 In some cases, you may be able to take the test if you are 16 or 17.
 Some states ask that you attend test preparation classes.
-Other states only allow residents to take the test.
+Other states only allow residents to take the test, but you do not have to be a US citizen.
 You can find the GED® test requirements in your state.

 3. Learn about the GED® test